Employer of Record (EOR) in Ireland

 Need to relocate your employees?
 We can handle that, too!
 Access work permits for non-EU and non-EEA citizens while we handle the documentation in the background.
 But the best part of partnering with us is the cost-effectiveness.
 Our services make sure you get all the tools for global work without straining your budget.

 An Employer of Record (EOR) is a third-party entity that legally employs workers on behalf of a company.
-The EOR handles payroll, tax compliance, and employee benefits and ensures adherence to local labour laws.
-It also helps freelancers and remote workers formalise their employment status and gain access to benefits.
+The EOR handles payroll, tax compliance, and employee benefits, ensuring adherence to local labour laws.

 An EOR fully takes on legal employment responsibilities, including payroll, taxes, and compliance, whereas a PEO shares these responsibilities with the client in a co-employment arrangement.
 EORs are ideal for companies expanding into new regions without a legal entity, while PEOs support businesses already operating in a country by streamlining HR functions.